TwinPush/api-docs/user-manual-en.md

 #### Schedule
 In the Schedule tab, you choose when your notification will be sent out.
 You can send it now or scheduled it at a particular date/time.
 TwinPush also offers you a powerful tool to program marketing campaigns under the Setup campaign tab.
 Into a campaign you can send a notification that you can repeat a number of times you previouly set into a period of time.
-You can set this period of time to start and end at any time/date, or simple during a given number of days, you can even set a range of hours or the days of the week.
+You can set this period of time to start and end at any time/date, or simple during a given number of days, you can even set the range of hours or the days of the week.

 * **Now**: The notification will send as soon as you click on Send, that you will find when clicking Save & Preview button.
 * **Schedule date**: The notification will be sent out at scheduled date and time set here.